To use external files with the list of Black/White IPs, place this list into the following directory:

 How to apply settings

-In order to apply new settings in the /etc/pam_imunify/i360.ini
+In order to apply new settings in the /etc/pam_imunify/i360.ini, run the following command:

 systemctl restart imunify360-pam

+During the last XXX_LOCK_MINUTES we count the number of login failures (unsuccessful login attempts).
+If the number of attempts exceeds the specified threshold XXX_LOCK_ATTEMPTS, the PAM plugin blocks access for XXX_LOCK_TIMEOUT minutes.
+After that, the counter is reset and the process repeats.
 Note that the plugin has three separate counters and a set of settings for USER/IP/USER+IP management regarding brute-force attacks (see the table above).

 Notes

-, then all users will not have access to the server from that specific blocked IPDovecot native brute force protection module improves stability and resolves issues that standard PAM caused in some cases
+Dovecot native brute force protection module improves stability and resolves issues that standard PAM caused in some cases

 There were situations when login with enabled PAM would produce log messages like these: